 In accepting membership you will be:

 - Committing to abide by the rules, principles, policies and regulations of Cochrane as established by its Governing Board.
-See the About Us section on our website for more information.

 - Confirming that you are eligible to become a Member as set out in paragraph 2 of these Terms and Conditions, and that you will inform us if, at a later date, you cease to be eligible.